lulzzz/Adrien/src/spikes/3/src/Adrien/ReadMe.md

 ﻿# Adrien

-Adrien is an differentiable programming framework intended for .NET.
+Adrien is a differentiable programming framework intended for .NET.

+TODO: misc elements not implemented in the reference compiler.

 ## Abstraction levels